AChusuei/Poker2Poker/README.md

 A P2P Poker application that is designed to work without a central server.

-Well almost, since we're using WebRTC, we still need a signaling server to bootstrap two peers to connect to one another.
-But once that's done, the game is run completely between peers!
+Well, _almost_ without a central server.
+Since we're using WebRTC, we still need a signaling server to bootstrap the connection between two peers.
+But once that's done, all of the data is run completely between peers, without any server needing to broker information!

-The application is run in node.
+Poker2poker is set up as a node application.
 To get it working:

 1. Install node on your machine.
 2. In the poker2poker directory, run `npm install` to install node modules.